agl-alexglopez/ccc/README.md

 }
 ```

 Here, the container pushes stack allocated structs directly into the list.
 The container has not been given allocation permission so it assumes the memory it is given has the appropriate lifetime for the programmer's needs.
 When this function ends, that memory is invalid because its scope and lifetime has ended.
-Using `malloc` in this case would be the traditional approach, but there are a variety of ways a programmer can control scope and lifetime and this library does not prescribe any specific strategy to managing memory when allocation is prohibited.
+Using `malloc` in this case would be the traditional approach, but there are a variety of ways a programmer can control scope and lifetime.
+This library does not prescribe any specific strategy to managing memory when allocation is prohibited.
 For example compositions of allocating and non-allocating containers, see the `samples/`.

 ### No `container_of` Macros